oscar-dev19/portfolio/aboutme.md

 ---
 👋 Hi, I'm Oscar Lopez!

-I'm an enthusiastic self-taught Software Engineer and Computer Science student working towards my B.S. in Computer Science.
-Currently, I'm working as a Contract Software Engineer at DataAnnotation.tech, where I train and fine-tune Large Language Models using TypeScript and Python.
-I have a passion for continuously learning new things, experimenting with cutting-edge software and technologies, and contributing to open source projects.
-Known for my love of distro hopping and my tendency to tinker with systems, even if it means breaking things that already worked.
+I'm a self-taught Software Engineer and Computer Science student (B.S. in progress) with a deep curiosity for data and a passion for transforming information into meaningful insights.
+Currently, I’m a Contract Software Engineer at DataAnnotation.tech, where I fine-tune Large Language Models using TypeScript and Python—an experience that has sharpened my analytical mindset and deepened my understanding of real-world data systems.

-The projects I've worked on really highlight my passion for continuous learning and innovation.
-Whether it's building an AWS Serverless CRUD API, designing a CNC G-Code Compiler, or creating a multithreaded web server in Rust, I approach every task with curiosity and technical precision.
-My ultimate goal?
-To help organizations harness data to make smarter decisions, find patterns, and drive growth.
+My technical journey has been shaped by a relentless drive to learn, explore, and build.
+From architecting an AWS Serverless CRUD API to designing a CNC G-Code Compiler and developing a multithreaded web server in Rust, each project reflects my commitment to innovation, experimentation, and precision.
+I'm particularly drawn to uncovering patterns, solving complex problems, and using data to tell compelling stories that inform decision-making and drive business value.

-When I'm not solving coding challenges, you'll find me exploring the outdoors on a hiking trail, experimenting with new recipes in the kitchen, or discovering unique flavors at local cafes.
-These hobbies fuel my creativity and curiosity, bringing fresh perspectives to my work.

-Im interested in putting my abilities foward in industry and making an impact in industry!
+Outside of code, I'm an avid hiker, experimental home cook, and café explorer.
+These creative outlets help me recharge and often inspire the unconventional thinking I bring to my work.

+I'm eager to apply my skills in data analytics to make a measurable impact—helping organizations better understand their data, discover opportunities, and scale intelligently.

+---